johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 # What : Faceman

 My pet is called “Faceman”!
-It shows facial expressions happy, neutral or sad.
-Players can interact with this pet with several options like telepathy game, feeding pet and singing to pet.
+It shows facial expressions and players can interact with this pet with several options.

 ## Menu Selection